dongyx/hardv/README.md

 Subsequent lines in the value are indented by a tab character.
 (See the [*Input Format*](#input-format) section)

-We could use `hardv` to run a quiz.
+We could use HardV to run a quiz.

 	$ hardv input.fc
 	...